WizzyBots/DiscTools/docs/Commands.rst

 Parameters
 ----------
-The parameters passed to a disctools Command sligthly differ from :class:`discord.ext.commands.Command` To understand the difference we first need to define two terms regarding commands.
+The parameters passed to a disctools Command slightly differ from :class:`discord.ext.commands.Command` To understand the difference we first need to define two terms regarding commands.

 Signature
     The signature or parameters of a function are determined by the `main` method. it ignores

 Parent
     Every command in a :class:`discord.ext.commands.Cog` or a CogCmd (aka :class:`disctools.CCmd` & :class:`disctools.ICCmd`) has access to the Cog or CogCmd.